 In an era in which negative or violent behaviors at school – from bullying and harassment, racism and sexism, and school shootings – is commonplace, public schools have taken measures to beef up security in the name of protecting students and staff.
-Schools in urban areas have long been home to security guards and metal detectors, however, security measures in recent years at urban and rural schools alike have grown to include armed school resource officers (SRO), complex networks of surveillance cameras, and zero-tolerance discipline policies that have resulted in a substantial increase in the number of student suspensions, expulsions and school-based arrests.
+Schools in urban areas have long been home to security guards and metal detectors, however, security measures in recent years at urban and rural schools alike have grown to include armed school resource officers (SRO), complex networks of surveillance cameras, and zero-tolerance discipline policies that have resulted in a substantial increase in the number of student suspensions, expulsions, and school-based arrests.
 In fact, the number of disciplinary actions taken in schools is at an all-time high.
-However, this is just one component of the modern-day school-to-prison pipeline, in which students are forced out of school by Draconian policies that land them in the criminal justice system.

 This begs the question, “How did we get to this point?”
 The American Civil Liberties Union has identified five primary factors in the development of today’s police-state schools that funnel children into courts and jails:

 1. Lack of funding and resources: Many discipline problems arise when students are disengaged and do not have support services to help them persist in their educational pursuits.
 Lack of textbooks, inexperienced teachers, and non-existent counseling and special education services all contribute to delinquency and high dropout rates.

 2. Alternative school environments: In some public school districts, children that have been disciplined are remanded to alternative schools, many of which are run by private, for-profit corporations that are not subject to state and federal education guidelines.
 As a result, when students are returned to the normal school environment, they find that they are completely unprepared to keep up.
 Even more shocking, in some districts, students that have been expelled or suspended have no right to any educational services whatsoever as per school district policy.